 This privacy notice explains how The Legal Partners look after your personal data, whether you are a client, an individual associated with a client, a contact subscribing to our legal updates, or a visitor to our website.
 This privacy notice is important, please read it carefully.
 This privacy notice is in two parts.

 Part 1.
-Under the EU General Data Protection Regulations (GDPR), we are required to update the data protection references in our client care letters with clients and provide certain details regarding the collection and use of your personal data and information we collect from our newsletters and updates and our marketing communications.
+Under the UK General Data Protection Regulation (GDPR), we are required to update the data protection references in our client care letters with clients and provide certain details regarding the collection and use of your personal data and information we collect from our newsletters and updates and our marketing communications.

 Part 2: This sets out in relation to information we collect from this website, the practices we follow to respect the privacy of everyone who visits our website.